lmuntaner/tech-introduction-product-people/docs/development/environments.md

 This is the environment where a copy of the software is running for the end users.

-Installing or setting up the production environment for your software is called deployment.
+Installing or setting up the production environment for your software is called **deployment**.

-Deployment is the most sensitive step.
+Deployment is the most sensitive step in most projects.

 ## Deployment

-Software deployment is all of the activities that make a software system available for use.
+Software deployment is all of the activities that make a software system available for use to the end user.

 Each project has a different set of deployment steps.

 ### Pre-Internet

-In pre-internet software deployments, deployments (and their closely related cousin, new software releases) were of necessity expensive, infrequent, bulky affairs.
+In pre-internet software deployments (and their closely related cousin, new software releases) were of necessity expensive, infrequent, bulky affairs.

-Releasing a CD with the software was a kind of deployment process done by some companies.
+An example of a pre-internet deployment is creating a CD with the software to install it.

 ### Present

-Thanks to Internet deployment of software is not as expensive as it used to be.
+Thanks to Internet, deployment of software is not as expensive as it used to be.

 There are plenty of technologies and tools to help with this process.